AOC Trailblazer: Georgia ShawPosted on July 12, 2012

 In Georgia's graduating class of 1949, she was one of three women out of a total 125 students.
 According to Rebecca, "college was one of the happiest times of my mother's life.
 She was constantly going around the city, sketching buildings and spending hours and hours at the drafting table."

-The job offer from the AOC was the fulfillment of a lifelong goal for Georgia, and she viewed it as an honor.
+The job offer from the Architect of the Capitol was the fulfillment of a lifelong goal for Georgia, and she viewed it as an honor.
 She was, in fact, the first woman draftsman hired by the AOC, which was a nontraditional career path for women in the 1960s.
 Seven years later she was promoted to architectural draftsman.

 "My mother understood that she was a trailblazer and knew she had to do a good job," says Rebecca.
 "She wasn't afraid of anything, though, and she quickly became friends with the men who worked there."